-The proof is a straightforward extension of the proof for $Gen_M$ and $Gen{MH}$ , respectively.
-In particular, in order to show that Property (P2) holds for $Gen_P$ and $Gen{PH}$ , it suffices to use the following fact.
-Suppose that $G_1, G_2, \ldots$ is an infinite sequence of predicate definitions.
+The proof is a straightforward extension of the proof for Gen_M and Gen{MH} , respectively.
+In particular, in order to show that Property (P2) holds for Gen_P and Gen{PH} , it suffices to use the following fact.
+Suppose that G_1, G_2, \ldots is an infinite sequence of predicate definitions.
 Let T be an infinite tree of definitions such that:

-- (i) if G occurs in $G_1, G_2, \ldots$ , then G occurs in T, - (ii) if A is an ancestor of B in T, then A precedes B in $G_1, G_2, \ldots$ (that is, $G_1, G_2, \ldots$ is a linear order consistent with the ancestor relation in T), - (iii) T is finitely branching, and - (iv) every branch in T stabilizes.
+- (i) if G occurs in G_1, G_2, \ldots , then G occurs in T, - (ii) if A is an ancestor of B in T, then A precedes B in G_1, G_2, \ldots (that is, G_1, G_2, \ldots is a linear order consistent with the ancestor relation in T),

+(iii) T is finitely branching, and

+(iv) every branch in T stabilizes.

-Then $G_1, G_2, \ldots$ stabilizes.
+Then G_1, G_2, \ldots stabilizes.

 Different strategies can be adopted for applying the folding rule during the Folding phase.
 These folding strategies depend on the generalization operator that is used for introducing new definitions.
-In the case where we use a monovariant operator (either $Gen_M$ or $Gen{MH}$ ), we fold every clause of the form H(X) := e(X, X1), Q(X1) using the most general definition of the form newq(X1) := g(X1), Q(X1) occurring in the set Defs obtained at the end of the execution of the while-loop ( $\alpha$ ).
+In the case where we use a monovariant operator (either Gen_M or Gen{MH}), we fold every clause of the form H(X) := e(X,X1), Q(X1) using the most general definition of the form newq(X1) := g(X1), Q(X1) occurring in the set Defs obtained at the end of the execution of the while-loop (α) .
 We call this strategy the most general folding strategy.
-In the case where we use a polyvariant operator (that is, $Gen_P$ or $Gen{PH}$ ), we fold every clause E using the definition computed by applying the generalization operator to E. We call this strategy the immediate folding strategy.
+In the case where we use a polyvariant operator (that is, Gen_P or Gen{PH}), we fold each clause E using the definition computed by applying the generalization operator to E. We call this strategy the immediate folding strategy.

-Now let us continue the presentation of our running example which refers to the unsafety triple $\{x = 0 \land y = 0\}$ Increment $\{x > y\}$ .
-We perform our second program specialization starting from the CLP program P2, consisting of clauses 11.f, 23.f, and 20 we have derived by removing the interpreter.
-This second specialization propagates the constraint 'X=0, Y=0' characterizing the initial configuration which occurs in clause 11.f.
+Now let us continue the presentation of our running example which refers to the unsafety triple $\{x = 0 \land y = 0\}$ Increment $\{x > y\}$.
+We perform our second program specialization starting from the CLP program P2, consisting of the clauses 11.f, 23.f, and 20 we have derived by removing the interpreter.
+This second specialization propagates the constraint 'X=0, Y=0' characterizing the initial configuration that occurs in clause 11.f.

-We apply the $Specialize{Prop}$ strategy with the $Gen_P$ generalization operator.
-We start off by executing the while-loop ( $\alpha$ ) that repeats the Unfolding, Clause Removal, and Definition Introduction steps.
+We apply the $Specialize{Prop}$ strategy with the Gen_P generalization operator.
+We start off by executing the while-loop (α) that repeats the Unfolding, Clause Removal, and Definition Introduction steps.

-First execution of the body of the while-loop ( $\alpha$ ).
+First execution of the body of the while-loop (α).